-The first two were previously published by CUP.
-But I have recovered the copyright, and as a small gesture to students in these very hard times they are now published as open-access PDFs, entirely free to download.
-They are also available as minimum cost paperbacks using the Amazon print-on-demand system (because this produces acceptable-quality books very inexpensively).
+I previously published two logic books with CUP.
+But I recovered the copyright early in the pandemic, and as a small gesture to students in those very hard times I re-published them as open-access PDFs, entirely free to download.
+They are also now available as minimum cost paperbacks using the Amazon print-on-demand system (because this produces acceptable-quality books very inexpensively).

 Before I retired from the University of Cambridge, it was my greatest good fortune to have secure, decently paid, university posts for forty years in leisurely times, with almost total freedom to follow my interests wherever they meandered.
 Like most of my contemporaries, for much of that time I didn’t really appreciate how extraordinarily lucky I was.
-To give a little back by way of heartfelt thanks, I’ve also put together two further student-oriented books, which are again free to download.
-In particular, Beginning Mathematical Logic is developed from the much-used Teach Yourself Logic study guide.
+To give a little back by way of heartfelt thanks, I have also put together three further student-oriented books, which are again free to download.
+Beginning Mathematical Logic is developed from the earlier much-used Teach Yourself Logic study guide.

-Gödel Without (Too Many) Tears is a much shorter book (2020) based on my notes for the lectures I used to give to undergraduate philosophers taking the Mathematical Logic paper in Cambridge.
-These have now been tidied-up into a book format.
-You can think of it as a cut-down version of the longer Gödel book, aiming to give some of the key technical facts about the incompleteness theorems without too many digressions.
+Gödel Without (Too Many) Tears is a much shorter book (2020, 2022) based on the lectures I used to give to undergraduate philosophers taking the Mathematical Logic paper.
+My notes have been tidied-up into a book format, now in its second edition.
+You can think of it as a cut-down version of the longer Gödel book, aiming to highlight some of the key technical facts about the incompleteness theorems in an accessible way.

 If you want to self-study logic, or are looking for supplementary reading before or during a university course, how do you find your way around the very large literature old and new?
 Beginning Mathematical Logic (2022) provides a study guide, giving introductory overviews of the core topics and then recommending the best books for studying these topics enjoyably and effectively.